pryley/site-reviews/readme.txt

 == Changelog ==

-= 6.2.0 (2022-11-04) =
+= 6.2.1 (2022-11-14) =

-- Added a setting to detect and prevent duplicate review submissions from the same person.
-- Added support for the [Swift Performance](https://swiftperformance.io/) plugin
-- Disabled notifications when importing reviews
-- Fixed date sanitizer
-- Fixed localization for the captcha integrations
-- Fixed migrations that update plugin settings
-- Fixed PHP warning when excerpts are generated
-- Fixed premium notice displaying for licensed users
-- Fixed size of button loading animation
-- Fixed support for GMT dates when importing reviews
+- Fixed an issue causing a timeout when running plugin migrations
-- Fixed the hCaptcha integration, it no longer tries to submit the review after solving the captcha unless the submit button was previously clicked.
+- Fixed compatibility with optimisation plugins which do not observe loading order of inline scripts
-- Fixed the reCAPTCHA integrations
+- Fixed compatibility with other reCAPTCHA plugins
+- Fixed database table PRIMARY indexes on websites running MariaDB
-- Fixed the Rollback Plugin tool
+- Fixed the console logging, it now uses the saved log level

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).